-The following are important links Jeffrey talks about in the video (Click here to watch on Facebook):
+The following are important links Jeffrey discusses in the video (Click here to watch on Facebook):

 - Dr. Jonathan Lundgren’s organization: ECDYSIS Foundation

 - Dana Perls with Friends of the Earth

 - Gene Silencing Pesticides co-authored by Dana Perls

 - Dr. Jonathan Lundgren article that was published in Bio-science